 Dr. James R. Murrin

-In 2008, WBNS-TV, Community Newspapers, and Columbus Parent Magazine surveyed 1,140 dentists in the seven-county area surrounding Columbus to determine where they would turn if they or a family member needed dental care.
-Dr. Murrin was ranked the number one endodontist in this survey.
+Dr. Murrin founded his endodontic specialty practice in Upper Arlington in 1982.
+In 2008, WBNS TV, Community Newspapers, and Columbus Parent Magazine surveyed 1,140 dentists in the seven counties surrounding Columbus to determine where they would turn if they or a family member needed dental care.
+Dr. Murrin was chosen as number one endodontist in that survey.

 Aside from endodontics, Jim is an avid painter whose work can be found in many private art collections, including that of the Greater Columbus Convention Center.
 Jim and his wife have one grown daughter who lives and works in Washington, DC.